 Make Influencers Your friends

-And, in addition to all that, they should lace everything up with a hefty dose of rebellion, especially when it comes to the societal expectations of them.
+And, in addition to all that, they should lace everything up with a hefty dose of rebellion, especially when it comes to societal expectations.
 After all, the kids want to have fun.
 The least you can do on your end is support them instead of joining their parents to lash out at them.

 Read this bearing in mind that this is NOT a one-time thing.
 Once you get an influencer that represents all these values, then you have to prepare yourself for a long term relationship.
 Attach some permanency in the relationship you’re about to develop and let it serve you for the next ten years or so, or until the next generation takes over.